EdinTC/Checq/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/EdinTC/Checq/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/EdinTC/Checq/issues).

 ## Show your support